-The Three Theories: How Do we Grow so We can Excel
+The Three Theories: How We Grow so We Can Excel

 First, what even works?
-Let’s lay some groundwork, there are three common theories for how we learn.
-The theory of the source of truth, learning, and excellence.
+Let’s lay some groundwork.
+There are three common theories for how we learn: the theories of the source of truth, learning, and excellence.
 These three theories all have one thing in common, they depend on others’ feedback about our performance and this is a giant flaw.

 The theory of the source of truth states that other people are more aware of our weaknesses and should tell us, so we can improve ourselves.
-This theory fails to recognize the phenomenon of the unconscious bias.
-Everyone holds an unconscious bias, what someone says you should improve on may reflect more of their own shortcomings than of yours.
+This theory fails to recognize the phenomenon of unconscious bias.
+Everyone holds an unconscious bias – therefore, what someone says you should improve on may reflect more of their own shortcomings than yours.
 This is the idiosyncratic rater effect.

 To put it simply, people are terrible at evaluating others.
 The source of truth is NOT found in someone’s rating of you.
 It is impossible to rate anyone without bias.
-When giving feedback to employees you need to recognize this and change your behavior to make your staff thrive.
+When giving feedback to employees, you need to recognize this and change your behavior to help your staff thrive.

 Theory of learning claims that learning is like filling up an empty vessel, HBR says, “Learning is less a function of adding something that isn’t there than it is of recognizing, reinforcing, and refining what already is.”

-Research also found that giving attention to our weaknesses overwhelms our growth whereas attention to our strengths can amplify our growth.
+Research also finds that giving attention to our weaknesses overwhelms our growth, whereas attention to our strengths can amplify our growth.
 Why?
-When given attention to our weaknesses, your brain fires into the “fight or flight” zone and the only thing your brain can focus on is to survive and not on improving your weaker skills.
+When giving attention to weaknesses, your brain fires into the “fight or flight” zone.
+In this state of mind, the only thing your brain can focus on is to survive – not on improving your weaker skills.